jeremytammik/the_building_coder_blog/a/2063_promptimal.md

 Please try it out yourself in your own questions and let us know how you fare.

-####<a name="4"></a>
+####<a name="4"></a> Generate 3D Model from Single 2D Image

 Another surprising utility that might even come in handy populating your BIM with 3D objects is the functionality to generate 3D mesh model from a single photo provided by the [SPAR3D stable point-aware reconstruction of 3D objects from single images](https://huggingface.co/spaces/stabilityai/stable-point-aware-3d).

-I tried it out myself by simply creating a snapshot of a simple bookshelf and pasting that it.
+I tried it out myself by creating a snapshot of a simple bookshelf and pasting that in.
-For such a simple task, the result was perfect.
+For such a task, the result was perfect.
+I was tempted to add trivial, but in fact, it is not trivial at all!